ABDULALNOMAN/car-doctor/README.md

-### This Web Application design by HTML, raw CSS, raw JavaScript
+### This Web Application design by HTML, raw CSS, vanilla JavaScript